-Student clinicians should cancel sessions only in the event of illness or emergency.
-In the event of other extenuating circumstances, student clinicians should consult with their direct supervisor(s).
-If a student clinician cancels a clinic session, arrangements must be made to make up the session.
-If a client cancels, student clinicians should contact the clinical supervisor to find out if the session should be made up.
+Sessions should be canceled only in the event of illness or emergency.
+In the event of other extenuating circumstances, student clinicians should consult with their direct clinical faculty supervisor.
+Sessions canceled by the RCSLH must be made up; sessions canceled by the client/family are not required to be made up.
 It is crucial for student clinicians to inform the Center as soon as possible if they need to cancel, as our clients often travel a considerable distance for their sessions.

-If you need to cancel a session, follow these steps:
+If a student clinician needs to cancel a session, they should follow these steps:

-- 1. Send a group email with an explanation to your supervisor, mentee (if applicable), the Center Coordinator, and Center Director. - 2.
-Continue to monitor your email until you receive confirmation from your supervisor, the Center Coordinator, OR the Center Director that your message was received.
+- 1. Send a group email with an explanation to their supervisor, mentee (if applicable), the Center Coordinator, and Center Director. - 2.
+Continue to monitor their email until they receive confirmation from your supervisor, the Center Coordinator, OR the Center Director that your message was received.